To Sir, with Love: Production

 Initially, Columbia was reluctant to hire Sidney Poitier or James Clavell, despite the interest which both expressed toward doing the film.
 (Clavell, aptly enough, had published The Children's Story just a few years prior.)
 Poitier and Clavell agreed to make the movie for small fees, provided Poitier got 10% of the gross and Clavell got 30% of the profits.
 "When we were ready to shoot, Columbia wanted either a rape or a big fight put in," said Martin Baum, Poitier's agent.
 "We held out, saying this was a gentle story, and we won."

 The film was shot in Wapping (including the railway station) and Shadwell in the East End of London, in the Victoria and Albert Museum and at Pinewood Studios.
+Filming in Shadwell included Juniper Street, where scenes connected with the funeral of Seales's mother were shot.
 The headmaster of the school where author Braithwaite taught, St George-in-the-East Central School (now the Mulberry House apartments) adjacent to the north side of St George in the East church in Wapping, would not let the production film at that school.
 The spire of the church is visible in the film, when Sir walks up Reardon Street, en route to the funeral for the mother of his student.